leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 Now you’ll need to go to AWS services and create your cloud storage account and set up your S3 buckets.
 If you have an existing account, go ahead and sign in.
 If you don’t go aws.amazon.com and create a new account.

-From the AWS console (once you have logged in) Click on “Services in the upper left hand corner and then click on “S3”
+From the AWS console (once you have logged in) Click on “Services in the upper left-hand corner and then click on “S3”

 Then click on “Create Bucket”